Do Vitamins Break A Fast

 These minerals can actually drop your blood sugar levels very low while you’re fasting.
-If your insulin levels dip, you run the risk of hypoglycemia — low blood sugar.
+If you take these supplements while fasting, you run the risk of hypoglycemia — low blood sugar.
 Even a small bout of hypoglycemia can lead to problems adjusting and managing your moods.
-Take these supplements when you break your fast.
+Take these supplements after you break your fast.

 When to take your supplements

 If you have a health concern, some vitamins and supplements might cause negative health effects.
 So before you add any vitamins or supplements to your diet, be sure to consult your doctor.